trimstray/nginx-admins-handbook/doc/RULES.md

   > Disclosing the version of NGINX running can be undesirable, particularly in environments sensitive to information disclosure.

+  > This information can be used as a starting point for attackers who know of specific vulnerabilities associated with specific versions.
+For example, Shodan provides a widely used database of this info.

+  > Hiding your version information will not stop an attack from happening, but it will make you less of a target if attackers are looking for a specific version of hardware or software.
+It's far more efficient to just try the vulnerability on all random servers than asking them.
+Security by obscurity doesn't mean you're safe, but it does slow people down sometimes, and that's exactly what's needed for day zero vulnerabilities.

-  But the Official Apache Documentation (yep, it's not a joke, in my opinion that's an interesting point of view) say:
+  The Official Apache Documentation (yep, it's not a joke, in my opinion that's an interesting point of view) say:

   > _Setting ServerTokens to less than minimal is not recommended because it makes it more difficult to debug interoperational problems.
 Also note that disabling the Server: header does nothing at all to make your server more secure.
 The idea of "security through obscurity" is a myth and leads to a false sense of safety._